act-rules/act-rules.github.io/_rules/descriptive-label-cc0f0a.md

 #### Failed Example 5

-Label is included in accessibility tree, but not [visible](#visible), and does not describe the purpose of the associated element.
+Label is included in accessibility tree, but not [visible][], and does not describe the purpose of the associated element.

 ```html
 <p id="label_fname" style="position: absolute; top: -9999px; left: -9999px;">